stuartcw/Match-Reports/2025/2025_02_12_Yokohama_F_Marinos_vs_Shanghai_Shenhua_FC.md

 3. Heavy snowfall: Although uncommon, significant snowfall can occur.
 In February 2014, heavy snow caused widespread disruptions in the Kanto region, which includes Yokohama.

 ### Teams:

-Write down the names of the two competing teams.

 #### Home: Yokohama F Marinos